 - Add all cake ingredients to a mixing bowl and beat for 2 minutes.

 - Fill NINE greased or lined cupcake cavities 3/4 full.
-Place in oven for 12-14 minutes, or until a toothpick inserted in the center of a cupcakes comes out clean.
+Place in oven for 12-14 minutes, or until a toothpick inserted in the center of the cupcakes comes out clean.

 - Cool cake and cupcakes completely.